4DModeller/4DM_Hackathon/_pages/practical_info.md

 #### Agenda
-We will start the Thursday morning with a few introductory talks, before proceeding with the hackathon itself.
+We will start with Lunch of Monday then several introductory talks, before proceeding with the hackathon itself.
 The talks will include an introductory talk from Jonathan Bamber, followed by a talk on tutorial-driven development from Christopher Woods.
-Ilkka Matero will discuss SIOS (Svalbard Integrated Arctic Earth Observing System) data.

 <br />

 #### COVID